murilo9/macaw-ts/README.md

 ### How do entities read data from the Input layer

 _the game instance will likely have a Input instance, and will let a universal keypress (or similar) event listener update its attributes.
 Entities then can read data from it.
 The input instance will have a input map (received in the constructor?) that maps keyboard keys to the inputs (axis, etc).
 Each input will have a listener (array of callbacks) that entities can subscribe to in order to listen to it events._
+_For the mouse, the game will listen to all move and click events, and provide a listener (array of callbacks) that entities can subscribe to.
+The game will also provide a more specific click listener that graphic entities can listen to in order to know whether the mouse clicked on them._

 ### How do entities interact with the Sound layer